INGV/rosetta/README.md

 then run the code in R (or RStudio) environment.

-The input file is a txt file with list of earthquakes to download File must be a single-column txt file with DBMI IDs one per row; see file `eventListTemplate.csv` for an example.
+The input file is a txt file with the list of earthquakes to download.
+The File must be a single-column txt file with DBMI IDs one per row; see file `eventListTemplate.csv` for an example.

 ## ADVANCED USAGE {#sec-advanced-usage}